Social-Media-Capstone/Social-Media-Engagement-Forecasting/README.md

 ## Business Goal<a name="business_goal"></a>

 ## Initial Questions<a name="questions"></a>
-- Overall distribution of video duration of Tiktok?
-- Is there pattern/seasonality in Tiktok engagement statistics for each category?
-- Is engagement statisticss dependent on category?
-- Does engagement depends on video duration?
-(Audience’s attention span/algorithm is pushing a certain length of video)
-- Does major political event cause peak in engagement?
+▪️ What does trending video's duration distribution look like?
+Is most vidoes on TikTok short (<15?)

+▪️ Is the avg. video duration of a category more than the other?
+If so, which video length drives the highest engagement for each category?

+▪️ What's the avg engagement metrics of trending vidoe's in the past two years?

+▪️ Where does TikTok stand compared to YouTube and Instagram?

+▪️ Is a certian category's engagement significant more than the other?

+▪️ Does creator's follower size correlate with engagement?

+▪️ Are there certain key words/hashtags that drive engagement?

 ## Deliverables <a name="deliverables"></a>